Updated Jan 30, 2026

 Once you've published your software, you'll need to maintain it.
 Do this by monitoring your app's daily performance using the "Analytics" feature.

 If you find any problems, fix them immediately.
 A poorly performing app will not reflect well on your professional reputation.
-It’s also good to periodically update and enhance your app to keep it modern-looking and ensure it runs like a well-oiled machine.
+It's also good to periodically update and enhance your app to keep it modern-looking and ensure it runs smoothly.
+With Adalo's modular infrastructure, your app can scale to serve millions of monthly active users as your property management business grows—no upper ceiling on performance.

 Looking for a way to get new users?
 Read our app promo guide, full of tips and tricks to grow your software's popularity.
 By working on promoting your property management app daily, you'll slowly wrangle in more users, which should help your property management business in the long run.